Reqs91/MI-phone/README.md

 # MI-phone
-Copy of qbus phone converted to esx
+Copy of qbus phone converted to ESX

-Free Qbus Phone Fully converted to esx
+Free Qbus Phone Fully converted to ESX
-Enjoy!